 2808 Cedar Creek Rd., Youngsville

 Open Sept.
-23-Nov.
-4 on select nights.
+21-Nov.
+2 on select nights.
 See the website for dates, hours and fees.
 Purchase tickets online or at the ticket booth, which opens at 7 p.m.
-Haunted hayride, trail, crypt and more.
-Zombie shootout and carnival games for families with younger children.
+Six haunted attractions include a forest, a trail, a hayride, corn stalkers, a corn maze and a crypt.
+Families with younger children can enjoy a zombie shootout, menacing maze and carnival games.

 *Haunted Trolley Tour